intellectivelab/docs.intellectivelab.com/_docs/unity/features/case-management/split-case.md

 # Description

-Split Case is a feature to create a case that reuses data from an existing case.
+Split Case is a feature for creating a case that reuses data from an existing case.
 The new case can be the same type as the original case, or it can be a different case type.

 Unity supports IBM Case Manager Split Case feature via Unity ICM over UCM Data Provider.

-# React UI Split Case
+# How To Split Case

 Split Case feature in React UI is implemented as a grid action available for Cases resources via a grid's context menu: